 Ever since the conclusion of the War of Devolution, Louis XIV had made plans of declaring war on the Dutch to unite the Spanish Netherlands with the Kingdom of France, for this he needed to break the triple Alliance of England, Holland and Sweden in order to have his way with the Dutch without the rest of Europe interfering.
 Charles II, on the other side, was not too fond of the Alliance and more important, he needed the money Louis XIV promised.
 Madame was included in the talk leading to the treaty as most of its contents were already settled.
 Charles II wished for his sister to carry the papers to England and Louis allowed it thus.
 This inclusion of Minette should also include the two Kings into the private war between her and Monsieur… whose victim would be the Chevalier.

-On January 29, 1670, Monsieur Colbert de Croissy wrote to Charles II that he is sure the English King would be satisfied.
+On 29 January in 1670, Monsieur Colbert de Croissy wrote to Charles II that he is sure the English King would be satisfied.

-A day later, on January 30, Philippe and Philippe conversed in Monsieur’s apartment at Saint German as a loyal valet of Monsieur interrupted them with the news of rumours of a order of arrest.
+A day later, on 30 January, Philippe and Philippe conversed in Monsieur’s apartment at Saint-German as a loyal valet of Monsieur interrupted them with the news of rumours of a order of arrest.
 At this point, the royal guards already made their way to Monsieur’s apartment and confusion spread as to who was to be arrested, not few feared it might be Monsieur himself and panic spread under the servants.
 Louis XIV’s captain of the guard, followed by soldiers, soon arrived and the Chevalier was unceremoniously seized and arrested by the order of the King.
 In front of Monsieur.

-Outraged, Monsieur rushed to Louis XIV in order to know why the Chevalier was arrested, but he is not satisfied by his brother’s reaction and therefore orders his servants to collect all his furnishings, and his wife, from the Palais Royal and to have it brought to the château at Villers-Cotterêts, so far away from Paris that it can be considered to be at “the end of the world”.
-Madame is ordered to board a carriage with him and, not minding the bad winter weather and even worse winter roads, Monsieur heads off to Villers-Cotterêts.
-Minette protests and Monsieur let’s his brother know he “will not return unless the Chevalier is set free”.
+Outraged, Monsieur rushed to Louis XIV in order to know why the Chevalier was arrested, but he was not satisfied by his brother’s reaction and therefore ordered his servants to collect all his furnishings, and his wife, from the Palais-Royal and to have everything brought to the château de Villers-Cotterêts, so far away from Paris that it can be considered to be at “the end of the world”.
+Madame was ordered to board a carriage with him and, not minding the bad winter weather and even worse winter roads, Monsieur left for Villers-Cotterêts.
+Minette protested mightily and Monsieur made it known to his brother he “will not return unless the Chevalier is set free”.

-Louis, now outraged about his brother’s behaviour, orders the Chevalier to be brought to the Château d’If and the scandal is perfect.
+Louis, now rather outraged with his brother’s behaviour, ordered the Chevalier to be brought to the Château d’If and the scandal was perfect.